 Labor Enforcement Task Force Targeting “Underground Economy”

-the LETF imposed $10 million in penalties for wage theft, lack of workers* compensation insurance, lack of required licenses, and safety violations.
+In just the first quarter of 2018,the LETF imposed $10 million in penalties for wage theft, lack of workers* compensation insurance, lack of required licenses, and safety violations.
 In addition, a finding of no workers compensation insurance resulted in the Labor Commissioner issuing stop orders to 275 employers, and Cal/OSHA required 26 employers to stop using equipment or engaging in a particular operation found to cause *immediate danger of serious injury or fatality.*

 * Cautionary Tales Episode 15: Drywall Company Plastered With Nearly $2 Million in Citations (August, 2018)

 * Cautionary Tales Episode 10: $10 Million in Citations Against Seven Restaurants For Wage Violations (June, 2018)

 For further information,please contact Tim Bowles, Cindy Bamforth or Helena Kobrin.

 - Department of Industrial Relations